- What is an ileostomy?

 - Bad odor lasting more than a week (This may be a sign of infection.)

-- A deep cut in or injury to the stoma
+- A cut in the stoma

 - A lot of bleeding from the stoma opening (or a moderate amount in the pouch that you notice several times when emptying it) (NOTE: Eating beets will cause some red discoloration.)